foxleigh81/homelab/README.md

 ## GitOps

-> Note: This section is - at least partly - a lie, it's aspirational rather than a true snapshot of my current state.
+> Note: This section is - at least partly - a lie.
+It is aspirational rather than a true snapshot of my current state.
 > Fennec and Grey currently have no connection to this repo.
 Grey should have in the coming days but Fennec probably won't
 > for a considerable time.